-Your e-cig tank houses your atomizer head and also your chosen e-liquid.
+- Your e-cig tank houses your coil and also your chosen e-liquid.
 They can be constructed from various materials, such as durable plastic to metal and glass.

 - All tanks are now restricted to a 2ml capacity, this is due to TRPR regulations, so the maximum tank size will never exceed 2ml.

-There are different filling mechanisms, but you usually fill a tank though the top or bottom.
-Each e-cig tank has its own atomizer head to fit it, usually with a variety of coil types and resistances.
+- There are different filling mechanisms, but you usually fill a tank though the top or bottom.
+Each e-cig tank has its own coil to fit it, usually with a variety of coil types and resistances.

 - Almost all e-cig tanks will work on the majority of mods or batteries, again there some exceptions to this but not many.

 A coil is a unit that sits inside your e-cig tank, it houses your coil and wicking material.

-As you draw on your e-cig, e-liquid is drawn into the atomizer head, at the same time you press the firing button on your battery which heats your coil and vaporises your e-liquid intoan inhalable form.
+As you draw on your e-cig, e-liquid is drawn into the coil, at the same time you press the firing button on your battery which heats the wirel and vaporises your e-liquid into an inhalable form.

 There are different types of coil and wicking material available with the most popular combination being kanthal wire and cotton wicking.

-Available for each of the tanks sold at The Electronic Cigarette Company, there are a variety of atomizer coil resistance available to vapers.
+Available for each of the tanks sold at The Electronic Cigarette Company, there are a variety of coil resistances available to vapers.

 But why does the resistance of your coil matter?
 In the simplest terms the lower the resistance the more power it needs, but will provide more throat hit and vapour.

 What Is A Sub-ohm Coil?

-A sub-ohm atomizer head contains a coil that is below 1.0hom resistance.
-As explained above, vapers would pick a sub-ohm atomizer head if they wanted to produce more vapour.
+A sub-ohm coil contains a coil that is below 1.0ohm resistance.
+As explained above, vapers would pick a sub-ohm coil if they wanted to produce more vapour.

 Where Can I Find Electronic Cigarettes At The Electronic Cigarette Company?